 Life insurance cover provides a lump sum payment upon your death to help cover your bills and support your family if you die within the policy term.
-Life insurance takes many forms, and as with any financial product some of the terms used can be confusing to those new to the subject.
+Life insurance takes many forms, and as with any financial product, some terms used can be confusing to those new to the subject.

-Our jargon buster aims to simplify some of the terms associated with buying a life insurance policy, so read on to learn more or get started by comparing life insurance quotes below.
+Our jargon buster aims to simplify some terms associated with buying a life insurance policy, so read on to learn more or get started by comparing life insurance quotes below.

 The beneficiary is the person you choose to receive the insured sum if you die during the term of the policy — for example you may choose for your spouse, child or other family member to benefit from your policy.
 You can choose to have more than one beneficiary.